PublicAPIs-dev/intuit-api/docs/use-cases/project.md

 You can also add transactions to your project by configuring the ID for the project while creating the transaction.

 This page outlines -
-- The Create/Read/Update/Delete/ operations for Projects.
+- The Create/Read operations for Projects.
-- The CRUD operations for Invoice (sales transaction) with Projects.
+- The Create operation for Invoice (sales transaction) with Projects.
-- The CRUD operations for Bill (purchase transaction) with Projects.

 Currently, we have added support to a few transactions so that you can configure a project ID.
 These include a few transactions like -